 Favourite thing to do in Dublin: A visit to the National Gallery of Ireland.

-What I do in the museum: I am a tour guide, delivering 30 minute tours about the history of Dublin and Ireland.
+What I do in the museum: I am a tour guide here at the museum.

 Name: Dara Flynn